Kalshi logo

 What are the most common betting odds?

-The most common odds are -110 (standard vig), which means you risk $110 to win $100.
-Even money is +100 or -100.
-Favorites typically have negative odds, while underdogs have positive odds.
+The most common line is -110 (standard vig), where you risk $110 to win $100.
+Even money is +100 / 2.00 / 1-1.
+Favorites carry negative American odds (decimal under 2.00) and underdogs carry positive American odds (decimal over 2.00).

 Props Optimizer

-Try Props Optimizer Free$ Partner Bonuses
+Try Props Optimizer Free

 Responsible Gambling